 About the CFA Exam

-The CFA (Chartered Financial Analyst) exam is a three-level exam (I, II, and III).
+The CFA (Chartered Financial Analyst) exam is a three-level exam (1, 2, and 3).
 The CFA Institute offers the exams each year in June and December.
 There are several requirements to sit for the CFA exam, which we’ll be exploring in this article.
 A CFA candidate must pass all three levels of the CFA exam, in sequential order, to become a CFA charterholder.
 You must also meet other requirements.

 In terms of time commitment, the CFA Institute recommends spending around 300 hours of study to pass each exam successfully.
 The CFA Institute gives each CFA candidate up to four years to pass all three levels of the exam.

 About the CFA Charter

 The finance industry considers the CFA charter the highest distinction and most valuable credential in the investment management profession.
 A CFA charter provides financial professionals with the foundational knowledge needed to excel in your careers.